-True Steel Crane and Rigging offers all terrain, crawler crane and rough terrain machines with a wide range of capabilities to handle your project needs.
+True Steel Crane and Rigging offers all terrain, crawler crane and rough terrain machines with a wide range of capabilities to handle your project needs, in Oklahoma City and surrounding areas.
 Our largest fleet is in the all terrain category, however, we now offer the Liebherr LR 1500 crawler crane from our immediate fleet and have the resources to acquire other cranes as needed .
-Contact True Steel today for any questions you may have and we’ll work with you to match the correct crane for your requirements.
+Contact True Steel today for any questions you may have and we'll work with you to match the correct crane for your requirements.

 How important is rigging in crane operations?

 There are many variables that contribute to a successful lift involving crane operation.
 The process of rigging is among the most important of these tasks.
 At the most basic level, the rigger is responsible for using ropes and cables for attaching to the load.
 Depending on the type of load, an assessment will be made to determine what type of rigging method should be used.
 This method is based upon slings used in a certain hitch or configuration for lifting a specific type of load.
 As with any skill or occupation, the riggers ability to perform all the required tasks depends upon the level of training they’ve received and the extent of their knowledge.
 Of further importance are the skills they’ve acquired through experience and education, overall ability to utilize the proper rigging equipment and to perform the necessary inspections.